-The Drug Formulary Exception Process.
+The Drug Formulary Exception Process

 Your drug coverage includes a Drug Formulary Exception Process.
 This process allows your prescribing health care provider to ask for an exception from Blue Cross and Blue Shield.
 This exception is to ask for coverage for a drug that is not on the Blue Cross and Blue Shield Drug Formulary.
 Blue Cross and Blue Shield will consider a Drug Formulary exception request if there is a medical basis for your not being able to take, for your condition, any of the covered drugs or an over-the-counter drug.
 If the Drug Formulary exception request is approved by Blue Cross and Blue Shield, you will receive coverage for the drug that is not on the Blue Cross and Blue Shield.
-Drug Formulary.
+This exception request is approved by Blue Cross and Blue Shield, you will receive coverage for the drug that is not on the Blue Cross and Blue Shield Drug Formulary.
 For this drug, you will pay the highest member cost share amount.

-Buying Covered Drugs and Supplies.
+Buying Covered Drugs and Supplies

 For help to obtain your drug coverage, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 A Blue Cross and Blue Shield customer service representative can help you find a pharmacy where you may buy a specific drug or supply.
 They can also help you find out which member cost share level you will pay for a specific covered drug or supply.
 Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.